Go Volunteering and Get to Grips with Sustainable Farming Techniques

 - 24 hour support.

 This 4 week program combines the chance to volunteer on a working farm with learning about the principles of organic farming and permaculture.
-It is the opportunity to get some firsthand experience of new and exciting farming methods which are on their way to changing the world in terms of self-sustainable living and food production, as well as get the practical experience and knowledge of volunteering in the Ecuadorian countryside close to the Pacific coast.
-Plus, it cannot be denied that seeing the fruits of your efforts, after working hard at your tasks, is a thing of triumph!
-So, if the prospect of working outdoors, learning about plant cultivation and non-intensive ways of producing food, and helping in a worldwide effort to create a more sustainable future appeals to you, then read on!
+It is the opportunity to get some first-hand experience of new and exciting farming methods which are on their way to changing the world in terms of self-sustainable living and food production, as well as getting the practical experience and knowledge of volunteering in the Ecuadorian countryside close to the Pacific coast.
+Plus, it cannot be denied that seeing the fruits of your efforts, after a good day of work in the field, is a thing of triumph!
+So, if the prospect of working outdoors, learning about plant cultivation and revolutionary ways of producing food, and helping in a worldwide effort to create a more sustainable future appeals to you, then read on…